 This part-time two-year programme will comprise six 20-credit modules:

 Students will be required to complete all these modules in the first instance, though additional modules may be added in the future to accommodate future programme growth and offer a broader learning experience.

-It is anticpated that assessments will comprise a balance of short and long critical essays, conference style posters and maths-based open book problems.
+It is anticipated that assessments will comprise a balance of short and long critical essays, conference style posters and maths-based open book problems.

-Full details of programme structures and the modules which comprise individual awards can be found at General Programme Information.
+Full details of programme structures and the modules which comprise individual awards can be found at Postgraduate Programme Specifications.